 I have always had a love of the natural environment.
 After being blown away by Piet Oudolf’s High Line in 2015 my passion for garden design was born.
-I spent an inspirational year working at Great Dixter developing my knowledge of plants and planting design before embarking on the LCGD Diploma in Garden Design.
+I spent an inspirational year working in horticulture at the world famous garden Great Dixter developing my knowledge of plants and planting design before embarking on the LCGD Diploma in Garden Design.

 I was approached by a family who were renovating a property in Tufnell Park to design their back garden (9 meters long 5 meters wide).